USUFSLC/intro-meeting/slides.md

 We have a github @ [github.com/usufslc](https://github.com/USUFSLC)!

 - [linux.usu.edu](https://linux.usu.edu) - A good time to call out the official website!
 This was our original domain way back in 1999.
-- [USUPrintCL](https://print.linux.usu.edu) - Because printing on campus should support Linux and ChromeOS, dang it!
-- [TronglePosting](https://trongleposting.linux.usu.edu) - World's best chat message full of glorious easter-eggs, perfect for memeing
-- [CheSSH](https://chessh.linux.usu.edu) - Multiplayer chess on the command-line (more on this in our SSH night meeting!)

-## Projects Associated w Club Members
+- [stream.linux.usu.edu](https://stream.linux.usu.edu/watch/) - Dockerized service to stream FSLC meetings.

-- JoinLater | Brigham - Since eduroam's JoinNow on Linux is so hopelessly jank, @xeyler has created JoinLater!
+- [JoinLater](https://github.com/xeyler/joinlater) - Since eduroam's JoinNow on Linux is so hopelessly jank, @xeyler has created JoinLater!

+---

+# We Present on Free Software and Learn Together

+[https://forms.gle/7xS5avngKivdrA7V8](https://forms.gle/7xS5avngKivdrA7V8) - We want to hear from you!
+If there's something you'd like to present on, fill out this form!

+We recognize that members of the Club have different levels of experience with Linux.
+During our weekly meetings, we spend time learning about topics of varying levels of complexity.
+We're excited to learn about the following topics with you:

+- Sept 27 - The shell
+- Oct 2 - SSH (The "secure" shell)
+- Oct 9 - Debian installfest

+We want to spend our meetings learning together!
+Let us know what you'd like to learn about or what topics you find confusing.

 ---